RemoteControlledArty/RemoteControlledArtillery/README.md

 ### Highly recommended mod in combination:

 [Simple Grid Designators](https://steamcommunity.com/sharedfiles/filedetails/?id=2538444208),
-allows you to set map markers of your current laser designated point, with an 6 or 8 digit grit and elevation, which allows for better coordination when people call in fire support.
+Allows you to set map markers of your current laser designated point, with an 6 or 8 digit grit and elevation, which allows for better coordination when people call in fire support.

 [Simple Map Tools](https://steamcommunity.com/sharedfiles/filedetails/?id=2013446344),
-- if you want to play with disabled artillery computer, this mod is very usefull to get the numbers between gun and target.
+If you want to play with disabled artillery computer, this mod is very usefull to get the numbers between gun and target.

 ### From the Authors